Autumn is cold season: here’s how to strengthen your immune system with natural vitamin C

 • 1/2 lemon (peeled)

-• 1 small carrot (peeled and roughly chopped)
+• 1 small carrot (peeled, roughly chopped)

 • 1 piece of ginger (approx. 2 cm, peeled)